trustradius-ir/RadStudio_BMI_PCPosAPI/README.md

 # RadStudio Sadad PCPos API

-This API used to connect to BMI Sadad PCPos
+This API used to connect to BMI Sadad PCPos Without Activex

 ## Sadad PCPos API Usage